 The Best Family-Friendly VR Games

 You're technically supposed to wait until your child is 14 and up to play games in VR, but it's safe enough in moderation.
 Some parents will want games specifically for their young'uns, while others will want games that kids and adults can enjoy.
-Thankfully, most of the best family-friendly games are ones that people of all ages will get a kick out of, even if they don't have the violence or serious storytelling of some of other other favorites.
+Thankfully, most of the best family-friendly games are ones that people of all ages will get a kick out of, even if they don't have the violence or serious storytelling of some of other favorites.

 Angry Birds VR: Isle of Pigs